Research Activities

 Contact: Prof. Dr. John Provis

-The Cement Systems group carries out an experimental research programme focusing on the sorption of radionuclides by cementitious materials and studies of near field processes related to the safe disposal of radioactive waste in a cement-based repository.
-The sorption project is performed with the aim of strengthening the credibility of sorption values recommended in cement sorption data bases, determining the influence of complexing agents (organic ligands, colloids) on sorption and developing a sufficiently detailed mechanistic understanding of sorption process by combining wet chemistry and spectroscopic techniques.
-Experimental studies on the porewater and phase compositions of cementitious materials and the fate of 14C containing organic compounds under the conditions of a cementitious near field are aimed at improving our understanding of the geochemical processes and the in situ conditions in a cement-based repository.
+The Cement Systems group carries out an experimental research programme focusing on the fundamental science and engineering cements.
+We investigate sorption of radionuclides by cementitious materials, and study other near field processes related to the safe disposal of radioactive waste in a cement-based repository, as well as the formation, thermochemistry, and durability of cementitious phases and phase assemblages.
+Experimental studies on the porewater and phase compositions of cementitious materials, and the fate of radionuclides under the conditions of a cementitious near field are aimed at improving our understanding of the geochemical processes and the in situ conditions in a cement-based repository.
+We also work to understand the reaction mechanisms and setting processes of cements, with a view toward supporting their more efficient and sustainable usage in service of society, and in improving and better understanding test methods for cement durability.